Top Five: Vancouver Brunch Spots

 1325 Burrard Street (West End)

 Just a stone’s throw away from us is Maxine’s Café & Bar, offering an expansive brunch menu seven days a week.
-While there’s everything from breakfast sandwiches to a PB & J quinoa bowl on offer, do take advantage of their slate of brunch-y cocktails, including a Basil Gin Sour with Citadel gin, lemon, basil syrup, celery bitters, and egg whites.
+While there’s everything from breakfast sandwiches to Bananas Foster French toast on offer, do take advantage of their slate of brunch-y cocktails such the Maximosa with sparkling wine, grapefruit juice and maraschino foam.

 Café Medina